cjdd3b/copycat-finder/README.md

 ### The comparisons themselves

-The comparisons themselves aren't especially slever.
+The comparisons themselves aren't especially clever.
 Bills are compared in a standard way using [cosine similarity](http://en.wikipedia.org/wiki/Cosine_similarity) between their [tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) vectors, yielding a score between -1 and 1.
 In this example, two documents with a similarity of at least 0.7 are considered similar, although that number could easily be adjusted to be more or less permissive.

 ## Results